 After installing the new nozzle you may need to adjust your Z home trigger setting before printing again.
-Refer to the "Quick Start" guides included with your TAZ 3D printer or rotate the Z axis endstop trigger counter-clockwise to start with a higher Z axis homing height.
+Refer to the Printing Your First Print section (page ??) for calibrating the Z home trigger setting.

-If you will be changing nozzles frequently we suggest reapplying a small amount of high temperature anti-seize compound to the inside threads of the nozzles.
-You will need an anti-seize capable of temperatures of at least 250°C.
+If you will be changing nozzles frequently we suggest reapplying a small amount of high temperate anti-seize to the inside threads of the nozzles.
+You will need an anti-seize capable of temperature of at least 250°C.